YaaNuamah/LicensePlateDetection/README.md

 # LicensePlateRecognition
-Detecting License Plate of a vehicle owner
+Detecting License Plate of a vehicle owner.

 Please open the slides to brief yourself on how it works.
 Thank you.